 A pupil of Camille Saint-Saëns, he served as the organist of the French capital's Saint-Augustin Church for 62 years.
 He became widely known as a teacher and his output as a composer was considerable.
 Renowned as an expert improviser, he also founded his own music school.

-In college I often had Tuesdays and Thursday mornings free so I retreated to the SDSC Music Library where I listened to most of their library LP records ranging from symphony to Gilbert and Sullivan, to Bach, Beethoven and Brahms.
+I was up at 2:00 AM but back home by 6:30 so I would drive fellow students from Chula Vista across the hills to San Diego State College.
+In college I often had Tuesdays and Thursday mornings free so I retreated to the SDSC Music Library where, over four years, I listened to most of their library LP records ranging from Symphony to Gilbert and Sullivan, to Bach, Beethoven and Brahms.

 I am convinced heaven will far exceed anything my imagination can come up with.
 I had however, until today, been thinking of the next life as a place of gardens and children, friends and time-travel adventures.
 Today I realize there will be great choirs, masterpieces of art, symphonies and choirs of angels.
-I estimate heaven will initially be home to 2 to 3 billion people from every nation, and from 2000 years of history!
+I estimate heaven will initially be home to tens of billion people from every nation, and from 2000 years of history!
 See Citizens of New Jerusalem.

 Followers of Jesus Christ are justified by faith.
 This suggests to me that New Jerusalem will have personalized living spaces, plus public places.
 We are to avoid laying up treasures in heaven before we get there, but life in heaven will not be drab.
 We will have treasures in heaven waiting for us!
 It's pointless to acquire property and wealth while stuck down on the planet.
 Send your true wealth on ahead!